 Queen Victoria Women's Centre SHOP!

 After opening on International Women's Day in 2020, QVWC!
 Shop has been a hub for the city's best female and non-binary artists and designers.
 Love a quirky accessory?
-Peruse Candy Ng's cute badges and patches, super cool zines and totes from local collective F*EMS, and diorama earrings from Funky Fun You.
-Or shop with a purpose and buy from social enterprises like Sisterworks and Hey Tiger.
+Peruse Candy Ng's cute badges and patches, super cool zines and totes from local collective GEMS, and diorama earrings from Funky Fun You.
+Or shop with a purpose and buy from social enterprises like Sisterworks.
 It's even located at the site of Victoria's first women's hospital.

 Home to handmade Victorian produce and products, everything in Clementine’s is charmingly local.
 Owner Melanie Ashe is so Melbourne she lives a mere minute's walk away from her Degraves Street store.
 Pay her a visit to pick up rooftop honey, street art inspired gifting, fierce fashion and more.
 Snap a pic with the orange Vespa on your way out to make your visit even more iconic.